+There are three data points.
+Let’s call them facts.
 There are differences between cultures.
 The differences are in foundational areas.
-The differences influence collaboration within and between multinational teams.
+The differences influence collaboration within and between global teams.

 Three Good Things